High School Timeline

 Tip

 From freshman year on, keep a record of activities, community service, leadership roles and other extracurricular programs you have participated in.
 It’s also a good idea to keep a portfolio of awards, honors, certificates, outstanding schoolwork, etc. throughout your high school years.
-This will make filling our college applications easier.
+This will make filling out college applications easier.
+It’s also a resumé that you can give to people who are writing college recommendation letters, should you need those.
 You may think you’ll remember everything you’ve done over four years, but you won’t.